 The turkey burgers used just a quarter-pound of ground turkey, so use another half-pound to make homestyle spaghetti and turkey meatballs.
-The sauce is made from scratch, making it a healthier alternative to jarred marinaras that are often loaded with sugar and sodium.
+The sauce is made from scratch, making it a better alternative to jarred marinara, which are often loaded with sugar and sodium.

-Beans and tuna are two of the most affordable protein options in the supermarket.
-This hearty salad combines the two to make a protein-rich lunch option that perfectly serves one person.
-Plus, you can use the leftover beans from Monday's chili recipe!
-This recipe boasts 230 calories and an astonishing 42 grams of protein per serving, which will keep you going throughout the entire day.
+Beans and tuna are two of the most affordable proteins in the supermarket.
+This hearty salad combines them to make a protein-rich lunch option that perfectly serves one person.
+Plus, you can use the leftover beans from Monday's chili recipe.
+This recipe boasts 230 calories and 42 grams of protein per serving to keep you going throughout the entire day.

 Dinner: Spaghetti and Turkey Meatballs Leftovers

 It's been a long week — cut yourself some slack, skip the cooking and enjoy your spaghetti and meatball leftovers.